KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Experiments

-To investigate the impact of the known-region map $R^{kn}$ and the statistical measure used in the pseudo-label generation, we compare two variants of CLAN + KRADA on SYNTHIA $\rightarrow$ Cityscapes in Table \ref{Table3}.
-The performance of CLAN + KRADA w/o $R^{kn}$ is worse than CLAN + KRADA, which conﬁrms the effectiveness of $R^{kn}$ and the necessity of rejection of unknown-class regions in target images for domain alignment.
-We further replace KL divergence with Kolmogorov metric as the criterion for pseudo-label generation, denoted as CLAN + KRADA with Ko.
-We can see that it achieves better performance in identifying the unknown class and obtains comparable performance in known classes.
-This indicates that the statistical metric to measure the distribution disparity is not fixed.
-We can adjust it to suit our needs, which proves the adjustability and flexibility of KRADA.
+2) To investigate the impact of the known-region map $R^{kn}$, we compare the results of CLAN + KRADA with/without $R^{kn}$ on SYNTHIA $\rightarrow$ Cityscapes in Table \ref{Table4}.
+The performance of CLAN + KRADA w/o $R^{kn}$ is worse than CLAN + KRADA neither at the last epoch nor at the best epoch, which confirms the effectiveness of $R^{kn}$ and the necessity of rejection of unknown-class regions in target images for better domain alignment.

+3) We also compare the results of three statistical metrics (MSP, L2 norm, and KL divergence) used for generating unknown-class pseudo labels in Table \ref{Table5}.
+MSP achieves satisfactory and comparable results and L2 norm achieves the highest unknown-class IoU.
+Although KL divergence obtains relatively lower unknown-class IoU, it has superior performance in segmenting known classes (mIoU$^{\ast}$) and the best segmentation overall performance (mIoU).
+Both L2 norm and KL divergence leverage the property of the unknown class to compare the output probability distribution of a pixel in the test image with the known-class prior probability distribution.
+This indicates that the statistical metric is not fixed and also proves the adjustability and flexibility of KRADA.
+However, MSP does not utilize the property of the unknown class derived from the source data, which may be the main reason why MSP achieves a slightly inferior performance.

+4) To extend our proposed method in more segmentation settings, we have conducted experiments to prove that this method can be applied to the same domain, i.e., only with unknown class shifts without target domain shifts.
+Therefore, we use the abandoned SYNTHIA images (those with the unknown class) as the target domain and show the results in Table \ref{Table6}.
+The results show that the proposed method not only can be applied to OSDAS (with unknown class shifts and target domain shifts) but also is applicable to the same-domain setting (with only unknown class shifts).

+5) To evaluate the effectiveness of using the known-class prior distribution to depict the distribution characteristics of the unknown class, we also use the uniform distribution as a baseline and make a comparison in Table \ref{Table7}.
+Although the uniform distribution achieves similar mIoU and mIoU$^{\ast}$ as the known-class prior distribution at the best epoch, its unknown-class IoU values are significantly lower at the both last and best epochs.
+Table \ref{Table7} shows that the known-class prior distribution is more suitable to portray the distribution characteristics of the unknown class while taking full advantage of the data attribute of source data.

+6) To verify the necessity of two classification heads C and C$^{\ast}$, we conduct the ablation study in Table \ref{Table8}.
+Experimental results demonstrate that two classification heads are necessary since these two classification heads have different functions and do not mix with each other.